National Leadership Team

 Allison comes to ORT America with a wealth of experience, most recently from the Federation for Jewish Philanthropy of Upper Fairfield County in Connecticut where she was the Vice President of Development.
 She holds a Masters in Not for Profit Management/Jewish Communal Service from Brandeis University, and in her long career in the Jewish not for profit world serving in she has worked in significant positions at the Jewish Federation of Greater Philadelphia, Young Judaea, Hadassah, Metro West NJ, UJA Federation of Northern Jersey, the JCC in Manhattan and at Albert Einstein Medical College.

-Sari Schwartz comes to ORT America with extensive communications, marketing, and foreign policy experience.
+Sari Berkovich comes to ORT America with extensive communications, marketing, and foreign policy experience.
 Her past work includes senior communications roles at an international NGO dedicated to advancing global reproductive health and rights for women and girls in sub-Saharan Africa and Asia.
 While there, Sari led a seven-time award winning digital marketing campaign designed to educate and mobilize support among women in the U.S. to expand access to global health information and services.
 Sari has also led global advocacy efforts focused on reproductive health for an international committee for the United Nations Population Fund (UNFPA).
 As Senior Legislative Counsel to a Member of the U.S. House of Representatives, Sari was responsible for a foreign affairs portfolio which included work for the Subcommittees on the Middle East and North Africa as well as Africa and Global Health.
 A longtime advocate for expanding access to education, Sari wrote an amendment that led to the passage of increased U.S. funding for the education of girls in Afghanistan.
 Sari is an attorney and a member of the New York State Bar.
-She received her BA from Brandeis University, her JD from the Benjamin N. Cardozo School of Law.
+She received her BA from Brandeis University, and her JD from the Benjamin N. Cardozo School of Law.

 Lawrence R. Ludwig joined the ORT family fourteen years ago.
 Larry received his undergraduate degree in Computer Science at Queens College of the City University of New York in 1988.
 Since then, he has worked for over twenty years solely in the non-profit fundraising sector, including nearly ten years in the Development Office at the American Museum of Natural History.
 In his spare time, Larry enjoys traveling and spending time with his son Jason as well as doing anything relating to soccer.